Bitcoin Script Engineering part II

 Now, let me introduce to you our ‘open usage’ oracle.
 It actually was created half year ago:

-Autonomous weather station which is a Raspberry Pi computer with a Sense HAT attached to it that has a temperature and humidity sensors collecting data to be sent time-stamped straight to the Bitcoin¹ ledger.
-And like one smart guy said once:
+Autonomous weather station which is a Raspberry Pi computer with a Sense HAT attached to it that has a temperature and humidity sensors collecting data to be sent time-stamped straight to the Bitcoin ledger.
+And like someone said once:

-So, yes, in the way we use it, it actually enables us to have a self-contained project from hardware up to the contract written onto the global ledger.
+The way we use it, it actually enables having a self-contained project from hardware up to the contract written onto global Bitcoin’s ledger.

-And finally it has another very important historical property — it also sends along with this data a BSV-USD exchange rate (Bittrex), which makes this contract a real world application, doing all its payments and calculation in USD.
+And finally it has another very important historical property — it also sends along with this data an exchange rate (Bittrex), which makes this contract a real world application, doing all its payments and calculation in USD.

 This is how oracle’s output looks on the ledger: